Pizajolo/Arduino-Clone/README.md

 # Arduino-Clone
-Arduino clone with build in512k EEPROM and clock, desing
+Arduino clone with build in512k EEPROM and clock, designed with Kicad.